Property Damage (Hurricane or Other Calamity) Information & Resources

 9) Will I lose my homestead exemption or reset my Save-Our-Homes (3%) Cap or Non-Homestead (10%) Cap if I rebuild or repair the damages from a calamity?

-No, property owners may continue to receive the homestead exemption and the Save-Our-Homes cap long as they do not claim a new homestead exemption on a different home while they rebuild or repair the damages.
-Section 193.155 4(b), Florida Statutes.
-Property owners with a non-homestead (10%) cap will also maintain their cap assuming no change of ownership.
+No, property owners may continue to receive the homestead exemption and the Save-Our-Homes cap as long as they do not claim a new homestead exemption on a different home while they rebuild or repair the damages (Section 193.155 4(b), Florida Statutes).

-If the structure is incomplete on January 1 after the damage occurred, appraisers will reduce your just/market and capped values accordingly as of January 1 for the new tax year.
-Adjustment of the capped (Assessed) Value will depend upon the difference between Just and Assessed Values and the level of damage.
-You can make us aware of storm damage to your property by completing our Storm Damage Survey.
+If the structure is incomplete or still in damaged condition on January 1 after the damage occurred, our appraisers will reduce your Just/Market and capped values accordingly as of a January 1 effective date of appraisal.
+Adjustment of the capped (Assessed) value will depend upon the difference between the Just/Market and Assessed Values, and the level of damage.

 12) After rebuilding/repairing my home, do I need to submit a new Homestead Exemption?

-No, homeowners may continue to receive the homestead exemption and the Save-Our-Homes cap as long as it is not removed from the property and they do not claim a new homestead exemption on a different home while they rebuild or repair the damages.
+No, homeowners may continue to receive the homestead exemption and the Save-Our-Homes cap as long as it is not removed from the property, and they do not claim a new homestead exemption on a different home while they rebuild or repair the damages.
 Section 193.155 4(b), Florida Statutes

-13) I live in a condominium unit that is storm damaged.
+13) I live in a condominium unit that is storm-damaged.
 How is the 50% Rule applied to condos?

 The 50% rule applies to any damaged primary building, regardless of the use or occupancy.
 The cost to repair the entire building to its pre-damaged condition is compared to 50% of the calculated market value of the entire structure prior to sustaining damage.
 Provided that the repair cost is less than the 50% damage threshold, and the construction repairs on the ground level are code-compliant, the damaged building can be repaired.
-Having your association engage a private appraiser to perform a retrospective Actual Cash Value (FEMA 50% Rule) appraisal of the entire building is recommended so that it may be used to benefit multiple unit owners that have been affected.
-There are additional factors that must be considered depending on the jurisdiction in which the property is located.
-Be sure your private appraiser and contractor are aware of your jurisdiction’s Substantial Improvement/Substantial Damage (SI/SD) Threshold (49% or 50%) and Look Back period (time frame in which prior improvements count toward the SI/SD threshold).

 More FAQs & Info are available by visiting our FEMA Substantial Damage and Substantial Improvement Information and Additional Resources sections below.

-FEMA Substantial Damage and Substantial Improvement Information
+- FEMA Substantial Damage and Substantial Improvement Information

 Damaged Property Repair and Rebuilding Rules within the Special Flood Hazard Areas:

-• FEMA 50% Rule Fact Sheet - Understanding Substantial Damage
+- FEMA 50% Rule Fact Sheet - Understanding Substantial Damage

-• Pinellas County Substantial Damage and Substantial Improvement information and FAQs (Unincorporated County 49% Rule)
+- Pinellas County Substantial Damage and Substantial Improvement information and FAQs (Unincorporated County 49% Rule)

-• Please check with your municipalities' building department for questions regarding:
+- Please check with your municipalities' building department for questions regarding:

-• FEMA 50% Rule Substantial Damage (SD) and Substantial Improvement (SI) Determinations
+- FEMA 50% Rule Substantial Damage (SD) and Substantial Improvement (SI) Determinations

-• Permitting
+- Permitting

-• Cumulative look-back periods that may affect SD/SI determinations
+- Cumulative look-back periods that may affect SD/SI determinations

-• Elevation requirements to meet current code
+- Elevation requirements to meet current code

-• Grandfathering of non-conforming uses
+- Grandfathering of non-conforming uses

-• Building Department Contact Information
+- Building Department Contact Information

-Additional Resources
+- Additional Resources

 The loss or damage to your home due to a calamity (hurricane, storm or otherwise) is a devastating experience.
 The revaluation of your home is possibly the last thing on your mind; but please let us know as soon as you are able so we can help make the process easier.